Shining3D/SDKDoc/README.md

 }
 ```

-Note: the project can only be created **after** entering a certain type of scanning.
+Note: 1.the project can only be created **after** entering a certain type of scanning.
 So developers should call entering scan before calling this interface.
+2. About the markers data, you should create the project with scan align type `MT_FEATURE`.
+The marker data will change after pressing the button named refresh when you set the project type as `MT_MARKER`.

 Asynchronous signals will be emitted.